Stock Exchange: How To Find New Trading Ideas

 J: I like the PayPal business, but the company is too new to have a good basis for estimating earnings.
 I require at least one full business cycle.

 F: You miss a lot of good picks with that requirement.
 Recognizing a strong business early is a great way to build value.
-Unlike the rest of the models, I think long-term.
+Unlike the rest of the models, I think long term.

 J: Do you have a shortage of new opportunities?